On semi-supervised learning: Examples with simulated and real data

-Figure \ref{fig2} exhibits the labels assigned by three different methods to a fixed realization of both $\mathcal X_l$ and $\mathcal D_n$.
-In the first panel we show the labels assigned by $k$ -- NN, with $k$=5; the second panel corresponds to the output of the algorithm ran with bandwidth $h_l=0.15$; and the third one corresponds to the faster version of the algorithm, presented in Section \ref{faster}, using a $N$-grid with $N=21$ (distance 0.1 between points in each dimension).
-The classification error rates corresponding to each method are $0.135$, $0.027$, and $0.038$, respectively.
-Finally, we study the performance of our algorithm, analyzing the error rates among 50 replications of the described scheme ($n=20$, $l=2400$ and $h_l=0.15$).
+We first study the performance of our algorithm, analyzing the error rates among 50 replications of the described scheme, with $n=20$, $l=2400$ and $h_l=0.15$.
 An histogram of the classification errors is presented on the right panel of Figure \ref{hist} and a summary is reported in Table \ref{errej1}.
 There are four out of the fifty replications where the classification errors are much higher than in the other cases.
 These extreme results can be attributed to the initial training sample $\mathcal D^n$ (see assumption H8).
 The initial training sample for the best and the worst case (in terms of classification error rate) are also shown on the left panels of Figure \ref{hist}.

+Next, we compare the misclassification error of the semi-supervised methods introduced in this work with that of some supervised classification algorithms trained with $\mathcal D^n$ to label $\mathcal X_l$. $k$-nn is, naturally, the first method to be considered.
+As often happens in the presence of a tuning parameter, the choice of $k$ may impact on the performance of the procedure.
+In particular, in the present scenario, $k$ will be chosen on the base of the training set $\mathcal D^n$, with $n=20$, which may turn in an unstable recipe to select $k$.
+To analyze the distribution of $\hat k$ in such a situation, we generated 1000 samples of $\mathcal{D}^{20}$ and for each of them we computed $\hat{k}$.
+The results are shown in Figure \ref{hist2}.

+The three more frequent values of $\hat k$ ($\hat{k}=1,3$ and $5$) were used to classify $\mathcal X_{2400}$ with a $k$-nn method trained with $\mathcal D^{20}$.
+The mean error rates among 1000 replications are given in Table \ref{errk}.
+It is worth to mention that the error rates of SSL and $k$-nn are computed with 50 and 1000 replications, respectively.
+This is due to computational demands of each procedure.

+Finally, we kept $n=20$ and vary $l$, choosing $l=50\times j $, with $j=1,\ldots, 60$.
+At each of the $60$ steps, $50$ new unlabelled data are included to conform the set $\mathcal X_l$.
+Four competitors were considered: $k$-nn with $k$ chosen by cross validation, support vector machine (SVM, using the package \textsf{LIBSVM} in julia 1.2), both of them trained with $\mathcal D^n$, and our SSL proposal with $h1=1.7(\log(l)/l)^{1/4}$ and $h2=0.7\times h1$.
+The whole procedure is repeated $50$ times.
+In figure \ref{sslinc} we plot the median, mean, 0.25, and 0.75 quantile of the misclassification errors respectively.
+As expected, the misclassification errors for $k$-nn and SVM remain mainly constant, while the misclassification error of the SSL algorithm decreases with $l$.
+Observe that for $l$ around 500 the SSL algorithm outperforms its competitors.

+Figure \ref{fig2} exhibits the labels assigned by four different methods to a fixed realization of both $\mathcal X_l$ and $\mathcal D^n$.
+In the first row we show the labels assigned by the algorithm (with $h_l=0.15$), and the fast version of it.
+In the second row, the labels assigned by $k$-nn, with $k$=7 and SVM.
+The classification error rates corresponding to each method are $0.035$, $0.06$, $0.14$ and $0.13$, respectively.